iMikie/Create_Processing_Library/README.md

 # Create_Processing_Library
 Create a library for Processing 3.0 (no need for an IDE)

-How to create a Processing Library
+##How to create a Processing Library
+To get the sources, just click on the green **Clone or Download** button and download a zip file of this repository.

+Here’s how you do it the simplest way.
 You don’t need an IDE.
-I tried to use my favorite IDE, IntelliJ but it just got too complicated.
-Here’s how you do it the simplest way.
+Other than a new version of java, you probably don't need anything new at all.
+-
 First, you may need to download an up-to-date java.
 The version of java (that came with my Mac) was 1.6 and Processing 3 appears to need 1.8.
 Here's the link:
        http://www.oracle.com/technetwork/java/javase/downloads/index.html
 when you get there, click on the large Java DOWNLOAD icon and select the download for your platform, and install.